acrucetta/mente/src/md/manhood.md

 ## Notes on Manhood

+### From Arnold Schwarzenegger

+*So when I see these manfluencer and “trad” (apparently this is the internet way to say traditional) accounts post things about a man should never change a diaper or cook a meal for his family or clean because it’s emasculating, I realize they didn’t have positive male role models like my dad.*

+*I know I’m lucky.
+I want all men and boys who read this crap to realize that being afraid to change a diaper or cook for your family is the opposite of being masculine.*

+*The most traditional definitions of masculinity involve being a **provider** and a **protector**.*

+*You might think providing means you need to be the only or the biggest salary, but that’s a narrow view.
+If you’re making sure food is on the table, then you’re providing.
+You might think protecting means puffing up your chest and sitting on your porch to scare people off.
+This isn’t the Wild West.
+Expand your definitions.
+Changing that diaper protects your kid from an infection.*

+*I’m lucky my dad showed me the way so that my version of masculinity can be a mix of lifting 500 pounds, walking miles with a heavy ruck on my back, being the cook for my family, changing a lot of diapers, and having pretend tea parties.
+I learned from him that doing any of these things and more is the opposite of emasculating — because real men do what needs to be done without asking if it is manly.*

+*Masculinity isn’t some puffed-up, showboating thing you must prove every second of every day.
+The manliest guys will never tell you how masculine they are.*

+*Real masculinity is confidence.
+It’s **strength**.
+It’s **nurturing**.
+It’s **positive**.*

 ### From Wild at Heart

 Becoming a man means transcending your false self.
 Letting go of the image you want to portray to others and aligning your private and public self.